 Our revenues normally fluctuate as a result of certain seasonal variations in our business.
 Our first quarter has historically been the seasonal low for bookings, with the second and fourth quarters historically being seasonally higher, and our bookings tend to be back-end loaded within individual quarters given our quarterly quota plans.
 Transactional revenue is non-contractual and less predictable given the susceptibility to certain drivers such as timing and number of events and marketing campaigns, as well as fluctuations in donation volumes and tuition payments.
 Our transactional revenue has historically been at its lowest in the first quarter due to the timing of customer fundraising initiatives and events.
 We have historically experienced seasonal highs during the fourth quarter due to year-end giving campaigns and during the second quarter when a large number of events are held.
 Our revenue from professional services has historically been lower in the first quarter when many of those services commence and in the fourth quarter due to the holiday season.
-As a result of these and other factors, our total revenue has historically been lower in the first quarter historically as a result of these and other factors, our total revenue.
-Our expenses, other than transaction-based costs related to our payments services, do not vary significantly as a result of these factors, but do fluctuate on a quarterly basis due to varying timing of ex
+As a result of these and other factors, our total revenue has historically been lower in the first quarter than in the remainder of our fiscal year, with the fourth quarter historically achieving the highest total revenue.
+Our expenses, other than transaction-based costs related to our payments services, do not vary significantly as a result of these factors, but do fluctuate on a quarterly basis due to varying timing of expenditures.